programminghistorian/ph-submissions/en/drafts/originals/wikidata-for-historians.md

 {% include figure.html filename="en-or-wikidata-for-historians-11.png" alt="Screenshot of the top portion of Wikidata item page for Nasserism, with a red circle indicating the What links here hyperlink in the left hand menu" caption="Figure 11: What links to Nasserism item." %}

-As mentioned earlier, the knowledge base handles concrete factoids more convincingly than abstractions.
+As mentioned earlier, the knowledge base handles concrete facts more convincingly than abstractions.
 But abstraction and ambiguity can also be fascinating.
-For example, someone researching Egyptian political history may be intrigued by Wikidata's claim that Abdel Nasser was associated with progressivism.
+For example, if you're researching Egyptian political history, you may be intrigued by Wikidata's claim that Abdel Nasser was associated with progressivism.

 Let's see what a SPARQL query can tell us about how progressivism is described in Wikidata.
 Let's return to the simple "Cats" query example encountered above.